 MapRecord Publications was founded in 2002 by Jeremy Pool.
+A collector created it for collectors.
 The goal of the company is to offer versatile software solutions to collectors in all categories - maps, books, toys, glass, wine, cameras, dolls, jewelry, coins, movies, guns, classic cars, comic books, sports memorabilia, vintage photographs, militaria, figurines and more.
-Recollector offers an array of features designed to organize, catalog and record your entire collection.
-Created by a collector, for collectors.
+Recollector offers an array of features designed to organize, catalog, and record your entire collection.

 This software is mature and seems to have a large user base.
 It has been reviewed and recommended by many people.
 Like nmCollector, it is not designed primarily just for collecting Minerals or Fossils, it is set up to manage multiple types of collections through multiple templates and screens.
 It's easy to upload existing spreadsheets, attach image files to your item records and export your collections to spreadsheets and custom reports.

 Input your collection on your Mac or PC, then download the free Recollector App for iPhone, iPad, iPod Touch, Android phone or tablet and view it on-the-go.
 It's a great reference tool for auctions, antique shows, or any place you need an easily accessible record of your collection.

 The Online User's Guide provides in-depth information on how to use the software.
 Learn how to define a new collection, import or export a collection, add information to an existing collection, upload images and more.
 In addition they offer multiple video tutorials.
 Several users have commented that the developers are responsive and listen to their community plus a new version is scheduled to be released about every 18 months.